ljones278/ODOTS-Release/docs/README.md

 The ODOTS is currently still in development with a proof of concept system expected to be made before the end of September 2019.

-All files for the ODOTS can be found at its [Github Repository](https://github.com/ljones278/ODOTS-Release/), the current [Specification and User Guide](https://github.com/ljones278/ODOTS-Release/docs/ODOTSManualAndUserGuide.pdf) was last updated on 10 September 2019.
+All files for the ODOTS can be found at its [Github Repository](https://github.com/ljones278/ODOTS-Release/), the current [Specification and User Guide](https://github.com/ljones278/ODOTS-Release/master/docs/ODOTSManualAndUserGuide.pdf) was last updated on 10 September 2019.

 # Contributing

-The ODOTS is still very early in its development, however if you have ideas for things you would like to add, questions about the design or require support in using the ODOTS, please contact [me](l.jones4243@gmail.com)
+The ODOTS is still very early in its development, however if you have ideas for things you would like to add, questions about the design or require support in using the ODOTS, please contact me (l.jones278)